Posted on September 11, 2019 by Katie Mortimer

 Read the Court’s judgment here: Harris v Mathieson (in his capacity as an authorised officer under the Water Management Act 2000 (NSW) [2019] NSWSC 1064

-If you require advice on issuing notices, or to discuss this blog, please contact Carlo Zoppo on 8235 9705 or Katie Mortimer on 8235 9716.
+If you require advice on issuing notices, or to discuss this post, please contact Katie Mortimer on 8235 9716.